Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Asymptotic behaviour

-The difference of Eqs.~\eqref{eq:Mp-nocor}--\eqref{eq:Mm-nocor} compared to the earlier Eqs.~\eqref{eq:Mp}--\eqref{eq:Mm} is the absence of correlation between the residual ion and the photoelectron in \(\tilde{T}_{fi}^{(2)}\).
+The difference of Eqs.~\eqref{eq:Mp-nocor} and \eqref{eq:Mm-nocor} from Eqs.~\eqref{eq:Mp} and \eqref{eq:Mm} is the absence of correlation between the residual ion and the photoelectron in \(\tilde{T}_{fi}^{(2)}\).
 In these new formulas the energy sharing between the residual ion and the photoelectron is not included.
-Only after this step we can proceed with the asymptotic approximation of \(\tilde{T}_{fi}^{(2)}\).
+Only after this step can we proceed with the asymptotic approximation of \(\tilde{T}_{fi}^{(2)}\).
 Because the first-order amplitude \(T^{(1)}\) depends only on the kinetic energy of the photoelectron and not on the energy of the residual cation, the transition elements for the corresponding pathways are the same:

-The first equation corresponds to processes c and g in Fig.~\ref{fig:MPI} and the final photoelectron kinetic energy \(k^2/2 = E_i + \omega + \Omega_< - \epsilon_f\), while the second equation to processes d and h and the energy \(k^2/2 = E_i - \omega + \Omega_> - \epsilon_f\).
+Equation~\eqref{eq:Tfi1} corresponds to processes c and g in Fig.~\ref{fig:MPI} and the final photoelectron kinetic energy \(k^2/2 = E_i + \omega + \Omega_< - \epsilon_f\), while Eq.~\eqref{eq:Tfi2} corresponds to processes d and h and the energy \(k^2/2 = E_i - \omega + \Omega_> - \epsilon_f\).
 As a consequence, the interaction of the residual cation with the IR field effectively modifies the permanent electronic dipole of the initial state by the permanent electronic dipole of the final state, \(\bm{D}_{ii} \rightarrow \bm{D}_{ii} - \bm{D}_{ff}\).
 In the following we disregard \(\bm{D}_{ff}\), as it can be reintroduced by simple substitution into the final result.

 We use the asymptotic expression for the two-photon matrix element for emission in the molecular frame~\cite[Eq.~(C8)]{RM-RABITT},

 where